bimdata/javascript-api-client/docs/CloudApi.md

 <a name="fullUpdateCloudUser"></a>
 # **fullUpdateCloudUser**
-> FosUserWrite fullUpdateCloudUser(id, cloudPk, data)
+> FosUserWrite fullUpdateCloudUser(cloudPk, id, data)